wangdangel/icecrawl/TASK.md

 ## High Priority Tasks

+- [ ] Debug Vector Database Query Returns Zero Results (Added: 2025-04-11)
+    - Investigate why querying the vector database from the UI returns zero results for common terms that should exist.
+    - Do not run the full database checking script until it is rewritten to return a much smaller amount of data.
+    - Check vector DB integration, query logic, and UI/API connection.
+    - Propose a safe, incremental approach to diagnose the issue.

 - [ ] Implement Sitemap Generation Feature (Added: 2025-04-07)
     - Create a new crawl mode that discovers all internal links within a domain.
     - Instead of saving page content, it builds a hierarchical sitemap structure.